heyoeyo/toadui/README.md

 Check out the [demos](https://github.com/heyoeyo/toadui/tree/main/demos) to see what can be done with ToadUI.

 > [!IMPORTANT]
-> This library is still in early development
+> This library is still in early development, expect breaking changes as the structure of the library stabilizes

 ## Who is this for?

 This library is intended for prototyping and is geared towards handling video (or video-like) visualizations.
+Any data that can be converted to a 2D NumPy array is suitable.
 For example, earlier versions of the library have been used to interactively visualize the internal state of vision transformer models (see experiments from [MuggledDPT](https://github.com/heyoeyo/muggled_dpt/tree/main/experiments) and [MuggledSAM](https://github.com/heyoeyo/muggled_sam/tree/main/experiments)).

 ### Basic features